LongxingTan/open-retrievals/docs/source/rag.rst

 ---------------------------

 RAG could help solve the false information, out-of-date information, and data security for LLM by searching the external data.
+The basic RAG process is document indexing, query embedding, retrieval, optional rerank, and LLM generate.

 * Output reference for explainability
 * LLM Hallucination